[NOTE: This post has been updated and completely rewritten from an original publication.]

 4. Dynamic Ads

 If you have a big e-commerce site, you need the pixel.
 It’s a must.

 But even if you’re using it, you may not be taking advantage of Dynamic Ads…

 If you have hundreds or thousands of products, it may not be reasonable to create individual ads based on the specific pages people visited and actions they took.
-But with the pixel and Standard Events, you can create dynamic ad templates…
+But with the pixel, you can create dynamic ad templates…

 This way, what appears in the ad will depend upon user behavior.
 Again, thanks to the Facebook pixel.

 The bottom line is this: If you don’t have the Facebook pixel on your website, you have an uphill battle.
 Your targeting is second-rate.
 Tracking your results is damn near impossible.
 You can’t optimize for the action you actually want.

 And that’s bad.
 I want you to have success.
 And without the pixel, you’re making it extremely difficult for yourself.